This Strawberry Shrub Gin Cocktail is the new Colonial Gin-n-Juice!

 I need a drink.

-Flow with me, let’s talk about this Strawberry-Vanilla Shrub Gin Cocktail.
+Flow with me, let’s talk about this Strawberry Shrub Gin Cocktail.

 A shrub?
 Isn’t that a bush of some sort?